drix00/pytrim-montecarlo/README.md

 # pytrim-montecarlo
-TRIM Monte Carlo implemented in Python
+TRansport of Ions in Matter (TRIM) Monte Carlo implemented in Python